milonmaze/privacy-terms-observatory-beta/foundation.wikimedia.org/wiki/Wikimedia_blog_privacy_policy.md

 Welcome!

-This is the privacy policy for the Wikimedia Blog, the official blog of the Wikimedia Foundation (WMF) and the Wikimedia movement.
+This is the privacy policy for the Wikimedia Blog, the official blog of the Wikimedia Foundation ("WMF") and the Wikimedia movement.
 We post information about new developments in wiki technology, cool things that members of the Wikimedia community do, and projects that the Wikimedia Foundation undertakes.

 By using this blog, you agree to be held to the terms of this blog Privacy Policy and the Wikimedia Terms of Use.
 If you do not wish to be held to the terms of this Privacy Policy and/or our terms of use, please do not use this blog.